cndembo/IronHack-DA-Jul24---Final-Project/README.md

 This feature intends to reduce the manual efforts of analysis and accelerate the credit feedback to clients.

+To execute the script, in "Anaconda command line" run "python main.py".

+Attention: For a smooth execution, make it available in advance the files "cscore_train.csv" and "test.csv", on the executing folder!

 Presentation link:
 https://docs.google.com/presentation/d/1b6RZDpoRqYBk1Hd-6VEiwPhxO7wH7IeAqLXRgG-gt6Y/edit?usp=sharing